Kayleigh Bell, Associate, Divorce & Family Team

 Who do I need permission from to take my children out of the country?

-The Children Act 1989 provides that you need to get the permission of anyone with parental responsibility to take a child abroad.
+The Children Act 1989 provides that you need to get the permission of anyone with parental responsibility to take a child abroad or permission from the Court.

-People named on the Child Arrangement Order as someone who the child can live with, may take the child abroad for 28 days or less without permission of the other person with parental responsibility or the court unless the court order says otherwise .
+People named on the Child Arrangement Order as someone who the child can live with, may take the child abroad for 28 days or less without permission of the other parent whom shares parental responsibility or the Court unless the Court Order says otherwise .

 Mothers who are the only person with parental responsibility do not need permission to take a child abroad.

-How do I navigate this with my ex-partner?
+How do I navigate this with my ex-partner (mother/father of the child(ren)?

 There are several things to be aware of that you can do so that you do not fall foul of any of these provisions and you and your children can enjoy a lovely summer holiday with peace of mind.